 The state entitlement program does not require a policy application.
 Your employer automatically enrolls you in the program, unless they are exempt from the legal requirements.
 You do not have to sign up.

 Complete benefit claims forms after becoming disabled.
 Those who purchased a secondary policy can apply for short-term disability benefits by completing the paperwork unique to the private carrier issuing the policy.

-Most site visitors do not have a secondary policy, and have only one claim form to complete.
+Most site visitors do not have a secondary policy and have only one claim form to complete.
 They can file a claim through the state temporary disability program, which is also used when filing a claim for baby bonding under the paid family leave program.

 NJ Short-Term Disability Maximum Benefit Amounts

-The state program has a maximum benefit payment length of twenty-six weeks.
+The state program has a maximum benefits payment length of twenty-six weeks.
 A pregnancy lasts nine months.
 Recovery from normal childbirth can last two months or longer if postpartum problems arise.
 Your state assistance might run out.

-A supplemental program allows you extend the maximum benefit length.
+A supplemental program allows you extend the maximum benefits length.
 You choose between duration options of twelve or twenty-four months.
 A twelve-month length spans your entire pregnancy, plus recovery from childbirth, and allows for postpartum disorders, which may delay your return to work.